 Class IntStreamSubject

-subjects.Note: the wrapped stream will be drained immediately into a private collection to provide more readable failure messages.
-You should not use this class if you intend to leave the stream un-consumed or if the stream is very large or infinite.
+Note: When you perform an assertion based on the contents of the stream, or when any assertion fails, the wrapped stream will be drained immediately into a private collection to provide more readable failure messages.
+This consumes the stream.
+Take care if you intend to leave the stream un-consumed or if the stream is very large or infinite.

-For very large or infinite streams you may want to first limit the stream before asserting on it.
+For very large or infinite streams, you may want to first limit the stream before asserting on it.

-- Author:
+) - Author:

 - Kurt Alfred Kluever